mvd4/vulkan_cpp_tutorial/docs/lesson 16.md

     ...
 }
 ```
 This time we also don't get away with simply using a default constructed `PipelineColorBlendAttachmentState`.
-Instead we need to disable color blending explicitly:
+Instead we need to disable color blending explicitly but still instruct Vulkan which color channels we want to write:
 ```
 struct PipelineColorBlendAttachmentState
 {
     ...
     PipelineColorBlendAttachmentState& setBlendEnable( Bool32 blendEnable_ );
+    PipelineColorBlendAttachmentState& setColorWriteMask( ColorComponentFlags colorWriteMask_ );
     ...
 };
 ```

 So here's how we configure our color blend state:
 ```
 const auto colorBlendAttachment = vk::PipelineColorBlendAttachmentState{}
-    .setBlendEnable( false );
+    .setBlendEnable( false )
+    .setColorWriteMask(
+        vk::ColorComponentFlagBits::eR |
+        vk::ColorComponentFlagBits::eG |
+        vk::ColorComponentFlagBits::eB |
+        vk::ColorComponentFlagBits::eA );

 const auto colorBlendState = vk::PipelineColorBlendStateCreateInfo{}
     .setAttachments( colorBlendAttachment );